-4. Now that you have the disk menu, it is time to tap the ‘utilities’ icon which you can see.
-Now click on ‘disk utility’ icon.
+4. Now that you have the disk menu, it is time to tap the 'utilities' icon which you can see.
+Now click on the 'disk utility' icon.
 Now you can click on the SATA hard drive listing which appears on the left navigation section.

 5. After doing this, you need to tap on the 'repair disk' icon which shows itself on the right panel.
 The disk utility will begin its operation and identify the S.M.A.R.T errors present on the hard drive and repair them.

-6. Subsequent to the completion of this process, you will have to restart the computer device after the disk utility has concluded its process of checking the hard drive.
+6. After the completion of this process, you will have to restart the computer device after the disk utility has concluded its process of checking the hard drive.
 Now your hard disk issue has been resolved, albeit temporarily.
 You should still back up your data to be on the safe side.